The Golden Mean and the resolution of opposites

-To understand what is meant by elemental or soul balance, which is a state of advanced self-awareness, let’s take, for example, the practice of martial arts.
-Martial arts practitioners achieve effectiveness in techniques when they have reached the fundamental point of balance within the body on which to base their movements to yield and counterattack without losing balance in the presence of external pressure or blows.
+To understand what is meant by elemental or soul balance, which is a state of advanced self-awareness, let’s take, for example, martial arts practice.
+Martial arts practitioners achieve effectiveness in techniques when they have reached the fundamental point of balance within the body, on which to base their movements to yield and counterattack without losing balance in the presence of external pressure or blows.
 Similarly, if we keep vigilant attention on our true nature, that is, if we place ourselves at the ‘centre’ of our psychophysical being, we act as a fulcrum.
-Negative emotional currents no longer move us, but, on the contrary, we control them without jolts and states of imbalance.
-In other words, we must place the subconscious and instinctive elements under the conscious dominion so that our true self speaks and not the negative manifestations enacted by habits or others.
+Negative emotional currents no longer move us; on the contrary, we control them without jolts and states of imbalance.
+In other words, we must place the subconscious and instinctive elements under conscious dominion so that our true self speaks and not the negative manifestations enacted by habits or others.

 The birth horoscope offers a relatively accurate picture, or rather a symbolic image, of our potential in its pure and original form.
 With the growth and consequent flourishing of personal resources, the encounter with the family, relational, social and cultural sphere leads to a compromise that tends to favour some aspects to the detriment of others.
 Therefore, energies not properly expressed remain latent or unconscious, generating inappropriate and disharmonious responses.
 The work on the Elements – or the individual horoscope – serves precisely to unlock these structures in the first place by recognising them and, subsequently, transforming and integrating them into ourselves; in this way, we will also reflect inner harmony in our relationships with the world.

-And now some clarification on the use of positive traits.
-In this phase of the exercises, it is not necessary to focus attention on our qualities, except as an aid in resolving the negative aspects.
-For example, suppose we are lazy and listless in carrying out daily tasks but enthusiastic about making plans.
+And now, some clarification on the use of positive traits.
+In this phase of the exercises, it is not necessary to focus on our qualities except as an aid in resolving the negative aspects.
+For example, suppose we are lazy and listless in daily tasks but enthusiastic about making plans.
 In this case, once we understand the mechanism that makes us hate repetitive activities, let’s examine what happens when we are full of energy to arouse that feeling where it is most lacking.
 Let us now turn to practice.

 To obtain the elementary equilibrium, Bardon suggests a series of methods, which must be applied from time to time to each defect:

 - Self-suggestion.
 This topic has already been extensively discussed in this section.
-The critical thing to remember is that we need to use self-suggestion in conjunction with other methods for it to be truly effective; it is appropriate to combine it with the practices of conscious eating and water magic, focusing all these modalities on overcoming a specific defect.
+The critical thing to remember is that we need to use self-suggestion in conjunction with other methods for it to be truly effective.
+It is appropriate to combine it with conscious eating and water magic practices, focusing all these modalities on overcoming a specific defect.

 - Meditation.
 Once you have established the object to begin with, the work of meditation initiates.
 Let’s try to answer these questions: What is the defect’s root?
 How can I transmute it in a positive sense?
 It is impossible to eradicate a negative trait, but it is desirable to harmonise it with the personality.
 If, for example, our emotional relationships are destructive, we must probably abandon the image of an ego permanently on the defensive, taking advantage of the opportunity that the Other offers us.
 Eventually, we could access a creative relationship free from the constraints of selfishness; it is the sacrifice of a negative element that turns into a resource.
 It can be unpleasant at first, but it is highly productive.
 Meditating on the Elements of the individual constitution or the symbolism of the birth chart – if you have some competence on the subject – facilitates this type of work.